top of page

-His forthcoming book, A Climate of Justice, builds on his extensive work analyzing the social worlds of white supremacy and patriarchy and exploring the necessary conditions for creative and generative dialogue.
+His open access book, A Climate of Justice, builds on his extensive work analyzing the social worlds of white supremacy and patriarchy and exploring the necessary conditions for creative and generative dialogue.
 Marvin lives and works in Berkeley, California.

 Offers practical instructions and worksheets to facilitate constructive dialogue in the face of disagreement.